ShkoMaghdidEbrahim/PaybackBillCalculator/README.md

-# Java Utility Program
+# Payback Calculation Program

 ## Overview
-This Java application provides multiple utility functions, including payback calculation, prime number generation, and checking if a number is odd or even.
-The program demonstrates fundamental concepts of Java programming such as loops, conditional statements, and basic arithmetic operations.

-## Features
-- **Payback Calculation**: Given a payment amount and a price, calculates the change to be returned in various bill denominations.
+This Java application is designed to calculate the payback amount in different bill denominations.
+Given a payment amount and a price, it efficiently computes the change to be returned and breaks it down into various denominations such as $100, $50, $20, $10, $5, and $1 bills.

-- **Prime Number Generation**: Generates and prints prime numbers from 2 to 100.
-- **Odd/Even Check**: Determines whether a given number is odd or even using the modulus operator.
+## Feature
+- **Payback Calculation**: The program takes two inputs: the payment amount and the price of an item.
+It then calculates the change required and determines the number of bills needed for each denomination to make up the total change amount.

 ## Running the Program
-To run this Java utility program, follow these steps:
+To run the Payback Calculation Program, follow these steps:

 1. **Compile the Java Program**:
-   - Ensure Java is installed on your system.
+   - Ensure you have Java installed on your system.
    - Navigate to the directory containing `Main.java`.
-   - Compile the program using `javac Main.java`.
+   - Use the command `javac Main.java` to compile the program.

 2. **Execute the Program**:
-   - Run the compiled program with `java Main`.
+   - Once compiled, run the program using `java Main`.
-   - Observe the output in the console, which will include payback calculations, a list of prime numbers, and an odd/even check (if `modulus` method is called in `main`).

-## Program Structure
-- The `Main` class contains the `main` method where the utility methods are called.
-- The `payback` method calculates the change to be given back for a transaction.
+   - The output will display the change to be returned in different bill denominations.
-- The prime number generator is part of the `main` method but can be refactored into a separate method for modularity.
-- The `modulus` method checks if a number is odd or even.

-## Note
+## Example
-- The payback calculation assumes the availability of $100, $50, $20, $10, $5, and $1 bills.
-- The prime number generator has a hardcoded limit of 100 but can be modified to accept dynamic ranges.
-- The modulus method currently checks the parity of a hardcoded number; it can be modified to accept dynamic input.
+- If the payment is $100 and the price is $73, the program will output the change in the highest possible denominations.
+For instance, it may output "1 $20 Bill(s), 1 $5 Bill(s), 2 $1 Bill(s)" indicating the way to return $27 as change.

 ## Contribution
-Contributions to enhance and improve this utility program are welcome.
-Whether it's optimizing the existing features, extending functionality, or fixing bugs, feel free to fork this repository and submit your improvements.
+Contributions to enhance and improve the Payback Calculation Program are encouraged.
+This can include adding support for additional currencies, optimizing the algorithm, or extending the program to include coin denominations.

 ## License
-Free To Use.
+This project is licensed under [specify the license type here].